jMonkeyEngine/examplegame-skulls-doc/ux.md

 The in-game menu contains:
 - 8 types of powerups
-- A Skull population-meter (optionally including gender)
+- A Skull population-meter (optionally including Skull type)
 - A map (optional)

 ## End-game menu